Contact Form

 Historical notes

-The zebra is a fairly well known fairy chess piece, and has appeared in chess variants under different names.
+The Zebra is a fairly well known fairy chess piece, and has appeared in chess variants under different names.
+In Mideast Chess, for example, it is called the Courtier.

 Movement

-The zebra is a (2,3)-jumper, i.e., it moves (with or without taking) three squares horizontally and two vertically, or two squares horizontally and three vertically.
-It `jumps', i.e., it can move regardless whether the intervening squares are occupied or not.
+The Zebra is a (3,2)-leaper, i.e., it moves (with or without taking) three squares horizontally and two vertically, or two squares horizontally and three vertically.
+Like a Knight in chess, it jumps — it can move regardless whether the intervening squares are occupied or not.

 This is an item in the Piececlopedia: an overview of different (fairy) chess pieces.